 When will the iPhone 7s come out?

 September 2017, most likely, although there are rumours of delays related to the new camera.
 (Oh, and there might also be another one announced around the same time called iPhone 8...).
 Read more here.

 From around £600 to around £940, depending on the storage option and whether you opt for a Plus model.
 Read more here.

 What new features will the iPhone 7s get?

-Wireless charging, edge-to-edge screen with integrated Home button, augmented reality features.
-Read more here.
+Hopefully we may see wireless charging, an edge-to-edge screen with integrated Home button, and augmented reality features.

 When will the iPhone 7s be released?